openharmony/third_party_libwebsockets/lib/secure-streams/README.md

 ### `endpoint`

-The DNS address the secure stream should connect to.
+The DNS address the secure stream should connect to

-This may contain string symbols which will be replaced with the corresponding streamtype metadata value at runtime.
-Eg, if the streamtype lists a metadata name "region", it's then possible to define the endpoint as, eg, `${region}.mysite.com`, and before attempting the connection setting the stream's metadata item "region" to the desired value, eg, "uk".

 ### `port`